-

 Exec is the kernel of the AmigaOS and is currently written in 68K assembly.

-Exec is being re-written in C and new functionality will be introduced to allow the deployment of OS 4.x on any suitable PPC hardware.
+Exec is being re-written in C and new functionality will be introduced to

 The following features are planned: